Paparoni/Iguana/README.md

-# Candy-Core
+# Iguana
-JavaScript classes and functions, improving random stuff
+A lightweight JavaScript library with useful functions and short cuts.